decaffeinate/coffee-lex/README.md

 go, it also gives you information about source code that wouldn't become part of a token, such as spaces.

+Note that the input source code should have only UNIX line endings (LF).
+If you want to process a file with Windows line endings (CRLF), you should convert to UNIX line endings first, then use coffee-lex, then convert back if necessary.

 ## Why?

 The official CoffeeScript lexer does a lot of pre-processing, even with